simonshampoo/fuel-docs/src/developer-quickstart.md

 `#[storage(read)]` is an annotation which denotes that this function has permission to read values in storage.

-`fn counter() -> u64;` - We're introducing the functionality to increment the counter and denoting the function's return value.
+`fn count() -> u64;` - We're introducing the functionality to get the current count and denoting the function's return value.

 ### Implement ABI